 Display shape IDs: displayed cached particle shape IDs in the viewport

 Show icon: controls whether the tyCache icon is displayed in the viewport.

 Icon size: controls the size of the tyCache icon.

 Show name: displays the name of the tyCache next to its icon in the viewport.

 Render %: controls the percentage of loaded particles to render.

 tyCache objects set to render as meshes that contain a changing number of particles will not render with correct motion blur.
 This is due to the fact that changing particle counts will result in changes to the topology of the rendered mesh over time.
-The only way to ensure correct motion blur on particles is to render with VRay using VRay instances, or ensure that particle counts do not change over time.
+The only way to ensure correct motion blur on particles is to render as instances (with a compatible renderer), or ensure that particle counts do not change over time.